 10th Jan 2024 | Local News

-THURROCK Council's tight-fisted and tight-lipped approach to keeping the Tilbury to Gravesend ferry service operating has been condemned by opposition councillors and Labour's candidate at the general election.
+THURROCK Council's tight-lipped approach to keeping the Tilbury to Gravesend ferry service operating has been condemned by opposition councillors and Labour's candidate at the general election.

 And Thurrock's current Conservative MP Dame Jackie Doyle-Price took to the floor of Westminster today (Wednesday, 10 January) calling on Thurrock to reinstate its funding of the service.